ylipacbio/IsoSeq-3.0/README.md

   * Classify is the first stage of an IsoSeq analysis.
 The key output of Classify is a file of full-length non-chimeric reads, and a file of non-full length reads.
 The key input of Classify is the set of subreads produced from running CCS on the subreads from your PacBio instrument.
 Classify will identify and remove polyA/T tails, remove primers, and identify read strandedness.
 Classify also removes artificial concatemers, but does not remove PCR chimeras.
 * __Cluster__
   * Cluster is the second stage of an IsoSeq analysis.
 The key outputs of Cluster is a file of polished, high-quality consensus sequences, and a file of polished, low-quality consensus sequences.
 The key input of clustering is the file of full-length non-chimeric reads, and a file of non-full length reads outputted by Classify.
-* __Subset__
-  * Subset is an optional program which can be used to subset the output files for particular classes of sequences, such as non-chimeric reads, or non-full-length reads.

 ##Manual